Stuwert/playthistonight/posts/part-time-ufo.md

   - mobile
   - part time ufo
 ---
+Many games, classic and modern are empowerment fantasies, putting the player in the role of a capable hero shouldering a mighty responsibility.
+I love that!
+Empowerment is a comforting, familiar fantasy.
+But what I admire about Part Time UFO is that it isn’t interested in empowerment.
+Rather, it makes you feel different, and finds joy in the mundane.
+The world won’t be saved for your involvement, but it will be made better.
+One odd job at a time.

 ![Part time UFO reading a magazine in its apartment.](/static/img/img_1512-2.jpeg "The dog is optional, if you could ever say that.")

 Available Here: [iOS](https://apps.apple.com/us/app/part-time-ufo/id1279621108), [Android](https://play.google.com/store/apps/details?id=jp.halegg.nazcaf&hl=en_US)